nyoom-engineering/nyoom.nvim/.github/README.md

 ![nyoombottomtext](https://user-images.githubusercontent.com/71196912/181908773-f7d7a700-d60d-47d2-a3db-3a2bbc6cd1aa.png)

 Nyoom.nvim was an answer to abstracted and complex codebases that take away end-user extensibility, try to be a one-size-fits-all config, and needlessly lazy load *everything*.
-Nyoon.nvim provides a solution to these problems by providing easily readable and easy to work with code in order to make a functioning configuration.
-The end goal of nyoom.nvim is to be used as a base config for users to extend and add upon, leading to a more unique editing experience.

 It solves this problem by providing a set of well integrated modules similar to doom-emacs.
 Modules contain curated plugins and configurations that work together to provide a unified look and feel across all of Nyoom.
+The end goal of nyoom.nvim is to be used as a framework config for users to extend and add upon, leading to a more unique editing experience.

 Nyoom can be anything you'd like.
 Enable all the modules for the vscode-alternative in you, remove some and turn it into the prose editor of your dreams, or disable everything and have a nice set of macros to start your configuration from scratch!